jsa-research/limbus-buildgen/README.md

     libraryPaths: [
         'build/'
     ],
-    // Specifies any extra compiler flags that will be passed to the compiler as is.
+    // Specifies any extra compiler flags that will be passed
+    // to the compiler as is.
     compilerFlags: '-g -O0 -coverage',
-    // Specifies any extra linker flags that will be passed to the linker as is.
+    // Specifies any extra linker flags that will be passed to
+    // the linker as is.
     linkerFlags: '-coverage',
-    // Specifies any libraries to link with when building an application or dynamic library.
+    // Specifies any libraries to link with when building an
+    // application or dynamic library.
     libraries: [
         'png'
     ]
-});
+}]);

+// Directories are created and generated files are written to
+// them according to the targeted build system. for (var path in files) {
+    var file = files[path];

+    if (file.isDirectory) {
+        fs.mkdir(path);
+    } else if (file.isFile) {
+        fs.writeFileSync(path, file.contents);
+    }
+}
 ```

 <a name="continuous-integration"></a>